mikeiasgabriel/be-the-hero/README.md

 The mobile application was made using Expo and the development using Components.

-One interesting feature it's the use of WhatsApp dinamyc link for create one layer of comunication between then.
+An interesting feature is the use of WhatsApp's dynamic link to create a communication layer between them.